mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P01-Getting-Started/content.md

----
-title: Build Hero Class
+# Getting Started: Build a Hero Class
-slug: build-hero-class
----

-> [action]
->
-> Let's use what we've learned to build the hero class in a file named `hero.py`.
+Let's use what we've learned to build the hero class in a file named `hero.py`.
 Create that file right now. **Not all of the code for this tutorial will be contained in this file!**

 Before we get started, it's important to know how we will build out this file: